Atrial Fibrillation in Children

 - Fainting or lightheadedness

-- Electrophysiology (EP) study — a small, thin catheter (or wire) is inserted through a vein into the heart.
-This will allow doctors to locate the sites that are causing the arrhythmias.
+- Electrophysiology study — A small, thin catheter (or wire) is inserted through a vein into the heart.
+This will allow doctors to locate the sites causing arrhythmias.

-- Stress test — a test that shows how the heart is functioning during exercise.
+- Stress test — This test shows how the heart is functioning during exercise.

-- Heart monitors — these are small monitors that are worn by the child from anywhere from 24 hours to one month.
-They are used to detect any abnormal heart rhythms.
+- Heart monitors — These are small monitors worn by the child from anywhere from 24 hours to one month.
+They can detect any abnormal heart rhythms.

-Several different treatments are available and are determined by the results of diagnostic testing.
+Several treatments are available based on diagnostic testing.

-Atrial fibrillation in children is usually treatable and manageable with medication.
-Please see your pediatrician if you suspect that your child has atrial fibrillation.
-As with adults, the risk of stroke or pulmonary embolism is increased if your child has been diagnosed with this condition.
+AFib in children is usually treatable and manageable with medication.
+Please see your pediatrician if you suspect that your child has AFib.
+As with adults, the risk of stroke or pulmonary embolism increases with AFib.

-Some studies show possible links to heredity, while others attribute childhood AF to congenital heart abnormalities or post-surgical complications.
+Some studies show possible links to heredity, while others attribute childhood AFib to congenital heart abnormalities or post-surgical complications.